Compare · opinionated

 We've shipped production automations on all three.
-Here's the honest side-by-side, including a recommendation.
 Short answer: for most SMBs with any engineering resource, n8n (self-hosted) wins on long-term economics and AI fit.
 For zero-eng teams, Make.
 For pure SaaS glue, Zapier.

 n8n (self-hosted)